If you have been researching TMJ treatment, you may have come across references to bite splints or occlusal splints. What are these?

 - Splints can also be made as hard splints or soft splints depending on the function.
 Sometimes, splints are bonded to your teeth.
 Other times, they are designed to be removable.

-The type of bite splint we recommend depends on the goals of your treatment.
+The type of bite splint we recommend depends on the goals of your treatment, and it may not be for everyone.
+In that case we may end up suggesting a full mouth reconstruction.